5 Common Webinar Mistakes and How to Avoid Them

 5. Panic

-Tripping over a few words in front a crowd isn’t great.
+Tripping over a few words in front of a crowd isn’t great.
 But not being able to recenter yourself and move on is worse.
 You get a shot of adrenaline and things spiral out of control from there.
 Panic is a common mistake when it comes to presenting a webinar and, really, any type of public speaking.
 It’s so common it even has a name: cognitive tunneling.

 Cognitive tunneling is a common phenomenon where our attention, as a speaker or presenter, is funneled away from where it should be and towards whatever our brain fixates on.
 As Charles Duhigg describes it in his 2016 book, “Better Faster Smarter: The Transformative Power of Real Productivity,” cognitive tunneling is “a mental glitch that sometimes occurs when our brains are forced to transition abruptly from relaxed automation to panicked attention.”